VenetianDevil/UJ_E-biznes/README.md

 # Azure + GithubActions (IX)
 react and go app with sqlite deployed
-+ logging not working here yet, need to change redirections in settings
++ logging not working because of cookies, but you can see it's connected to github and google

 https://ebiz.azurewebsites.net/products